 Vasalgel, a multi-year contraceptive

-VasalgelTM is a long-acting, nonhormonal contraceptive with a significant advantage over vasectomy: it is likely to be more reversible.
+VasalgelTM is being developed as a long-acting, non-hormonal contraceptive with a significant advantage over vasectomy: it is likely to be more reversible.
 The procedure is similar to a no-scalpel vasectomy, except a gel is injected into the vas deferens (the tube the sperm swim through), rather than cutting the vas (as is done in vasectomy).
-If a man wishes to restore flow of sperm, whether after months or years, the polymer is flushed out of the vas with another injection.
+If a man wishes to restore flow of sperm, whether after months or years, the polymer would be dissolved and flushed out.

-Support the development of Vasalgel to help get it to market.
+Support the development of Vasalgel by donating to help get it to market.

 Visit the new website

 Visit the new Revolution Contraceptives website to get more information on Vasalgel.